The “Tree of Life” is a common motif throughout Mesopotamian mythology.

 604 BCE – King Nebuchadnezzar conquered the Assyrians.
 Babylon became the greatest city of the Chaldean Empire.
 He rebuilt all the cities in Babylonia and turned it into a powerful empire that stretched from the land of Ur (Iraq) to Egypt.

 600 BCE – The worship of Mithras as an Iranian Sun God who shined on contracts, laws, and agriculture began to appear.
 Some think he was worshipped much earlier.
-He is often seen slaying a bull that releases the moon thus creating trees and vegetation.
+He is often seen slaying a bull that releases the moon that seeds the earth to give birth to the sun thus creating trees and vegetation.

 600 BCE – The Chaldean/Persian high priest Zoroaster believed, “that to know the Tree of Life is to know the soul and its way to heaven.”
 He was considered a Maji, in the Chaldean/Persian tradition.
 Maji were seen as astrologers who mastered the ability to travel with the stars.
 They were astronomers, mathematicians and philosophers.
 The Cypress, an evergreen tree, was seen as the Tree of Life.